qiayuanl/legged_control2_doc/doc/getting-started.rst

     sudo apt-get install ros-humble-unitree-systems

-- Follow the instructions in the :ref:`sim-to-sim <doxid-legged_control2_doc_sim-to-sim>` to clone and build the `unitree_description` package.
+- Follow the instructions in the :ref:`sim-to-sim <doxid-legged_control2_doc_sim-to-sim>` to clone and build the `unitree_bringup` package.
 Everything is the same except the launch file:

   ..  code-block:: bash

-    ros2 launch unitree_description real.launch.py robot_type:='go1'
+    ros2 launch unitree_bringup real.launch.py robot_type:='go1'

 Run on the on-board computer